 That sounds simple, but in reality it involves doing our research and knowing precisely what to look for.

 While measuring the success of a client’s blogging schedule in the first six months of 2019, Google Analytics exposed an impressive find.

 A blog on ‘inheritance tax in 2019/20’ saw this client obtain the fourth highest organic search result for this term on Google, outranking content on the same topic provided by GOV.UK, the Money Advice Service, and the Telegraph.

 Its success was down to the content containing just the right amount of less competitive but relevant search terms, and Google acknowledging the practice as an increasingly authoritative source of information.

-Why?
+This proves the concrete value of content.
 More prospects contacting the practice, either through email or on the phone, about its personal tax planning service.
-More prospects translates into more clients, some of whom may provide the practice with lifetime value.
+More prospects translates into more clients, some of whom may provide the practice with enormous lifetime value.

 Some clients take our SEO for accountants service, others don’t.
 But we have a duty to optimise our blogs and an innate ability to pull it off.

 With 49,500 people in the UK googling inheritance tax, it’s difficult to rank highly for such as broad topic.